stats

 Example

-(static) poissonProcess(params) → {Array}
+(static) poissonProcess(params, args, data) → {Array}

-Generates a sequence of events following a Poisson process A Poisson process models the occurrence of random events where the time between events follows an exponential distribution.
+Generates a sequence of events following a Poisson process.
+A Poisson process models the occurrence of random events where the time between events follows an exponential distribution.
 In hydrology, this is useful for modeling random occurrences such as rainfall events, flood peaks, or extreme weather phenomena that happen at a known average rate but with random timing.

 Parameters: